 Does Cement Cure Faster in Hot Weather?

-Put simply, the answer is yes.
-The faster cement sets, the faster it begins to cure.
+To put it simply, the answer is yes.
+Warm temperatures cause cement to set faster, and the faster cement sets, the faster it begins to cure.
 At 80 degrees, concrete usually sets in about four hours.
 At 90 degrees, you can expect it to set in 2.5 hours, and at 100 degrees, your concrete will set in roughly an hour and a half.
+With an increase of 20 degrees Fahrenheit, the concrete’s setting time will reduce by as much as 50 percent.

 What temperature is too hot for pouring concrete?
-There’s no specific answer, but the hotter it is, the faster you’ll need to work and the more work you’ll have to do to maintain your concrete as it sets and cures.
-There’s also the question of the effect of the hot weather on your workers to consider.
+There’s no exact answer, but the hotter it is, the faster you’ll need to work and the more work you’ll have to do to maintain your concrete as it sets and cures.
+The ideal temperature for pouring concrete is between 50 and 60 degrees.

 What Are Some of the Best Ways to Protect Your Concrete in Hot Weather?

-Plastic shrinking cracks are a real danger when you’re pouring concrete in hot weather, as surface moisture can evaporate too quickly.
+The risks of pouring concrete in hot weather include plastic shrinking cracks and decreased long-term strength of concrete.
+These are a real danger when you’re pouring concrete in hot weather, as surface moisture can evaporate too quickly.
+With enough preparation and the right strategies, you can pour concrete when the temperature increases without compromising quality.
 There are a number of ways to control your concrete’s temperature for pouring in hot weather conditions.
 They include:

 - Using a concrete mix that’s designed for hot weather applications

-- Using chilled mixing water for your concrete mixture
+- Making mixture adjustments and using chilled mixing water for your concrete mixture

 - Dampening the substrate before you place the concrete